frocos2023/frocos2023.github.io/program.md

 # Program

-All invited talks (joint with Tableaux on Wednesday and Thursday) as well as the program on Friday are in the Red Room.
+All invited talks (joint with Tableaux on Wednesday and Thursday) as well as the program on Friday will be held in the Red Room.
 The remaining FroCoS talks (on Wednesday and Thursday) will be held in room 571 of building B.

 <table>